jarmo/candalf/README.md

   )"
 ```

-However, using a solution like this should be the last resort.
+However, using a solution like this should be a very last resort.
 Use a VM for
 testing and its snapshot functionality to avoid situations like this in the
 first place!